The Fight Against Meth Addiction In MS

 At Extra Mile Recovery, our mission is to provide addiction rehab programming and recovery services that are as compassionate as they are effective — and to us, that means giving our clients truly personalized treatment that sets them up for success well after rehab ends.

-As part of that mission, we’ve found that many clients are interested in men’s sober living following their time with us, and we’re happy to help clients find solutions, whether they’re sober living arrangements in MS or a retreat-style experience with one of our sister facilities, Brightside Sober Living or Ascension Sober Houses in Austin, TX.
+As part of that mission, we’ve found that many clients are interested in sober living following their time with us, and we’re happy to help clients find solutions.
+Whether they’re gender-specific sober living arrangements in MS or separate, retreat-style experiences for men and women at one of our sister facilities, Brightside Sober Living or Ascension Sober Houses in Austin, TX.
 Upon completion of our Residential Inpatient program, we can facilitate a seamless transition and provide transportation to either residence to ensure there are no gaps in treatment.

 APPLY FOR TREAMENT